Return to site

 If you're looking for a quality prenatal vitamin with REAL bioavailable nutrients to support you and baby, go purchase my herbal Prenatal & Beyond Multivitamins from the apothecary.

-Meanwhile, let me teach you how you can make wiser choices when purchasing vitamins by learning to identify synthetic dietary supplements from natural vitamin products.
+Meanwhile, let me teach you how you can make wiser choices when purchasing vitamins, by learning to identify synthetic dietary supplements from natural vitamin products.

-Search for words listed in the ingredients that begin with "dl."
+Synthetic vitamins are often linked as their isolated chemical names.
+Look for words listed in the ingredients that begin with "dl."
 When a word contains "dl" in the prefix, it is an indication that the vitamin is synthetic.
-As an example, "dl-alpha tocopherol acetate" and "dl-alpha tocopherol" are synthetic forms of vitamin E.

-Identify the words "natural" on the vitamin bottle.
-If the bottle says, "100 percent natural" the vitamin supplement does not contain synthetics.
 On the other hand, a label that says, "natural," might have at least some synthetic components.
 According to Earl Mindell's "New Vitamin Bible," only 10 percent of the product must come from natural food sources in order for a company to claim "natural" on the product's label.
 If the product label does not say "100 percent animal-based" or "100 percent plant-based," the supplement is synthetic.

-It's no secret that manufacturers of dietary supplements sometimes use synthetic materials for increasing the vitamin's potency and stability.
+It's no secret that many manufacturers of dietary supplements use synthetic materials.
 According to the Organic Consumers Association, some of these materials come from coal tar derivatives, the same toxins that cause throat cancer in tobacco smokers.

-If you're looking for a quality prenatal vitamin with REAL bioavailable nutrients to support you and baby, go purchase my herbal Prenatal & Beyond Multivitamins from the apothecary.
 Formulated by yours truly, a clinical herbalist and holistic nutritionist to include key nutrients like folate, iron and b vitamins to support you and your growing baby.

 Love and health,